-Panida Anna Pollawit is an attorney at Coburn & Greenbaum, PLLC in Washington, D.C. where she practices criminal, civil and legal malpractice litigation.
-Prior to joining the firm, she was with BakerHostetler LLP in New York.
+Panida Anna Anderson is an attorney at Bailey & Glasser LLP in Washington, D.C. where she practices plaintiffs’ class action litigation, criminal law, and appellate advocacy.
+Prior to joining the firm, she had worked a boutique litigation firm in DC, and a big law firm in New York.
 She also clerked for the Alaska Court of Appeals, a state court that exclusively heard criminal cases.
 Anna attended Georgetown Law and was a member of the Criminal Defense & Prisoner Advocacy Clinic and the Alternate Dispute Resolution team where she competed in the Vis East ADR moot competition in Hong Kong.
 She spent her first year of law school at Northeastern University School of Law in Boston, MA.
 Anna is a graduate of Trinity College with a B.S. in Biochemistry and studied abroad in Japan.

 Anna grew up in Queens, NY and spent much of her weekends and summers as a child at a Buddhist temple in Elmhurst, Queens where she learned how to read and write in Thai.
 She joined TABA because she wanted to meet other Thai-American attorneys in the hopes of learning from them given that both of her parents are not attorneys, but rather specialize in the making and selling of New York bagels.
 She also hopes to use her training as a lawyer to help Thais in America navigate the complex legal system.